Robert Borgatta: 1990-2000—Waterscapes

-2000-2010—Flower Portraits
+2000-2010—Flower portraits

-He read Blake's Auguries of Innocence and felt this poem best expressed his world view, to see heaven in a wildflower.
-The flowers and waterscapes from the second half of his career become more representational and are from the most prosaic locations (local gardens, first in New York then Florida).
+Robert read Blake's Auguries of Innocence, and felt this poem best expressed his world view - "to see heaven in a wildflower".
+The flowers and waterscapes from the second half of his career were more representational, and were from prosaic locations (local gardens, first in New York then Florida).
 Robert took great delight when viewers of his work were surprised that the subject matter was a subway ride away or around the corner.
-The ability to go back and see a subject he was painting at different times in different lights and also, to see the flowers and plants go through death and come alive again in the next year enchanted him.
-For his entire life, Robert had been an inveterate traveler.
+The ability to go back and see a subject he was painting at different times in different lights and to see the flowers and plants go through death and come alive again in the next year enchanted him.
+For his entire life, Robert had been an inveterate traveller.
 As the physical aspects of travel became too laborious, his pragmatism refocused him in his immediate surroundings for subject matter.